< Back

 *Saint Michael.
 Wood, 133 x 60.

 He wears the armour of a Roman soldier and has white, swan-like wings.
 Satan is represented by an enormous snake; the saint holds up its severed head by one of its ears and stands on its writhing body.
 The Saint Michael was painted in walnut oil but is almost as light in tone as Piero's earlier works in tempera (eg. the Baptism).
 Three other panels of saints – at New York (Frick), Milan (Poldi Pezzoli) and Lisbon – came from the same altarpiece, painted between 1454 and 1469 for the church of Sant’Agostino in Sansepolcro.
 The low marble wall, with Corinthian pilasters and palmette frieze, would have been continous across all four panels.
-The central panel, now lost, seems to have represented the Madonna and Child Enthroned.
-The Saint Michael would have been on the left, and the brocade of the Virgin’s gown and step of the throne are seen in the bottom right-hand corner.
+The central panel, now lost, is often assumed to have represented the Madonna and Child Enthroned, though the subject is unrecorded.
+The Saint Michael would have been on the left, and fragments of what may have been the brocade of the Virgin’s gown and step of the throne are seen in the bottom right-hand corner.
 The panel (with a false Mantegna signature) was bought by Sir Charles Eastlake in 1861 for £50 from the MIlanese dealer Fidanza.
 Cleaned and reattributed to Fra Carnevale, it was sold to the National Gallery in 1867 by Eastlake's widow for the price he had paid for it.

 *Nativity.
 Wood, 125 x 123.